dualizeo/docker-island/README.md

 # Docker-island 🏝🐳
 ## Newest way of setting up a Self-Hosted private cloud in 2022  🔒☁😎👍

-This documentation is a simple written summary to assist newcomers setting up a Self Hosted Envrionment using Using Ubuntu Desktop requiring SSL, Port mapping and internal routing of docker services.
+This documentation is a simple written summary to assist newcomers setting up a Self Hosted Envrionment using Ubuntu Desktop requiring SSL, Port mapping and internal routing of docker services.
 This guide is meant to an easy Reference for starting a self hosted network within an hour or two (hopefully).
 Keep in mind the guide is always work in progress to help you speed through the process.

 # 0. Setting up Proxmox 🏗
 To start it is Recommended but no necessary using ProxMox for creating Virtual Ubuntu environments.